SiddharthP96/Masters-Thesis/README.md

 percolate.m - To find percolation threshold of a network (by susceptibility method)

 percolate2.m - To find percolation threshold of a network (by second largest component method)

+percolate4.m - To find percolation threshold of a network faster (by second largest component method)

 preprocess.m - To remove directed edges, self-loops, and other irregularities